 This new safety law has set explicit standards and requirements for the design and placement of entrance door room number and letter markings for dwelling units.
 The law applies to all apartments, guest rooms and sleeping rooms in occupancy groups R-1 and occupancy group R-2 buildings as well as installing building additional lobby and hallway corridor directional signs and exit signs.
 The idea behind the law is that building owners mark apartment entrance doors with very specific emergency markings that serve to assist firefighters, first responders and building occupants to identify apartment numbers in smoke conditions that obscure the regular (eye-level) apartment door numbers signs.

 The first compliance date of March 30, 2017, for the new signage requirement will initially only affect a very small number of buildings.
 If your property contains any duplex or triplex units, the property is required to comply with the new signage regulation and must install these new markings by March 30, 2017.
-We strongly encourage all property owners and managers to review the full FDNY signage requirement by visiting the link below.
+We strongly encourage all property owners and managers to review the full FDNY signage requirement.

 Please answer questions below to determine if your building requires markings for compliance with FDNY Rule 3 RCNY 505-01 & 3 RCNY505-02